What Is a REST API? - SitePoint

 - use CORS to limit client-side calls to specific domains

-- provide minimum functionality — that is, don’t create a DELETE options which are not required
+- provide minimum functionality — that is, don’t create DELETE options which are not required

 - validate all endpoint URLs and body data